 So, how do we look at these examples in light of 1 Corinthians 8:4-6?
 Through discussion with others, much study, and lots of prayer, I think I’ve finally achieved a satisfactory conclusion to the matter for myself – that of a duality – separate but one.

 There appears to be a family unit with the family name “YHVH,” that has been applied to both of what I consider to be the Father and the Son, that comes from the participle form of hayah (H1961), which means to exist, be, become, or come to pass.
-This family name is applied to Yeshua in titles such as the Angel of YHVH or YHVH of Hosts.
+This family name is applied to Yeshua in titles such as the Angel of YHVH, YHVH of Hosts, and YHVH Our Righteousness (Jeremiah 23:5-6).

-Let’s look at some verses to nail down all this.
-Let’s look at the following verses, which are grouped by color, and especially at the words in bold:
+Let’s look at some verses to see this concept of unity or oneness.
+Let’s look at the following verses, which are grouped by color, and especially at the themes/words in bold:

 - 2 Samuel 7:8 — “And now thus shall thou say to my servant David, Thus says the Lord (YHVH) Almighty (G3841 — pantokrator), I took thee from the sheep-cote, that thou shouldest be a prince over my people, over Israel.
 [LXE – Brenton].”